corememltd/cloud-managed-dns/README.md

  1. Azure hosted DNS proxies
  1. On-premise resolvers

-Throughout the instructions we will assume your environment has the following values:
+Throughout the instructions we will assume your environment has the following values (as set it your `setup.hcl` file above where it overlaps):

  * the Azure Subscription you are deploying into has the value `00000000-0000-0000-0000-000000000000`
  * the Azure location you wish to deploy to is `uksouth`